WHAT WE OFFEROur Services

 Employment-based categories (overview)

-Employment-based categories are often compared by eligibility criteria and the type of evidence required.
-Below are the pathways clients most commonly ask about in an initial overview.
+Employment-based categories are usually compared by eligibility standards and the type of evidence each pathway requires.
+Below are the options clients most often ask about during an initial overview.

 EB-1A EB-1C EB-2 NIW EB-2 PERM EB-3 O-1 L-1